-2023 that, following strong demand, it would opt to exercise its over-allotment facility, bringing the total amount to be raised to £13 million.
-On 9 March 2023 the offers were fully subscribed and closed to further applications.
+A prospectus Top Up Offer was launched on 10 October 2022.
+The Board announced on 18 January 2023 that, following strong demand, it would opt to exercise its over-allotment facility, bringing the total amount to be raised to £12.5 million.
+On 16 March 2023 the Offer was fully subscribed and closed to further applications.